JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_faq.md

 ### Kotlin compiler throws `Out of memory.
 Java heap space` error

-Since the Kotlin `1.8.20`, the Kotlin compiler has a [new incremental compilation approach](https://kotlinlang.org/docs/gradle-compilation-and-caches.html#a-new-approach-to-incremental-compilation) enabled by default that fails when reading IntelliJ SDK Jar files.
+Since Kotlin `1.8.20`, the Kotlin compiler has a [new incremental compilation approach](https://kotlinlang.org/docs/gradle-compilation-and-caches.html#a-new-approach-to-incremental-compilation) enabled by default that fails when reading IntelliJ SDK JAR files.

 As a workaround, you can disable it by adding the following line to the <path>gradle.properties</path> file: